-WHAT TO DO WHEN YOUR YARD’S MUSHROOMS ARE OUT OF CONTROL?
+WHAT TO DO WHEN YARD MUSHROOMS ARE OUT OF CONTROL.

-A: There are thousands of varieties, shapes, sizes, textures and colors to explore.
-Select your favorites, group them as you please, and don’t go overboard on adding supplemental water.
-Yard mushrooms typically aren’t harmful, but that doesn’t mean you should start mixing them with your salads or let your pets eat them.
-But don’t stress out; you have several options to consider:
+A: Yard mushrooms typically aren’t harmful, but that doesn’t mean you should start mixing them with your salads or let your pets eat them.
+You have several options to consider:

-You can pluck them out and dispose of them to prevent the release of spores which produce progeny mushrooms.
+- You can pluck them out and dispose of them to prevent the release of spores that produce progeny mushrooms.

 ArtisTree, Controlling mushrooms, drainage, Fungi, landscape maintenance, Mushrooms, Mushrooms in the yard, well-draining soils